Lady Elliot Island Light: Establishment

 The Government of Queensland was formed in 1859.
 In 1862, the Queensland government appointed the first Portmaster, Commander George Poynter Heath.
-However, it was only in 1864 that two committees were appointed to deal with the issue of coastal lighthouses.
-Lady Elliot Island was one of the locations mentioned by the committees as a possible suitable site for the construction of a lighthouse.
+However, it was not until 1864 that two committees were appointed to address the issue of coastal lighthouses.
+Lady Elliot Island was among the locations identified by the committees as a potentially suitable site for a lighthouse.

 The first navigation light to actually be installed on Lady Elliot Island was installed two years later, in 1866, in connection with the guano mining company operating on the island which started in 1863.
 It was a temporary light installed on a tall mast, which survived until 1871 when it was destroyed by a gale and rebuilt.